Vulva: Altering the female genitalia

+Female genital mutilation

 The most prevalent form of non-consensual genital alteration is that of female genital mutilation.
-This mostly involves the partial or complete removal of genital organs.
+This mostly involves the partial or complete removal of the vulva.
 Female genital mutilation is carried out in thirty countries in Africa and Asia with more than 200 million girls being affected, and some women (as of 2018).
 Nearly all of the procedures are carried out on young girls.
 The practices are also carried out globally among migrants from these areas.
 Female genital mutilation is claimed to be mostly carried out for cultural traditional reasons.
+According to the research conducted under In the Name of Tradition, FGM/C is more common in Sunni countries and less common in Shia societies.

+FGM/C can have harmful effects on their physical and mental health.
+Various official and unofficial research reports also confirm these complications.
+In its various reports, the World Health Organization has considered FGM/C as an action that endangers women's health in various ways.
+This organization stated in a report published in January 2023 that FGM/C has no health benefits, and it harms girls and women in many ways.
+It involves removing and damaging healthy and normal female genital tissue, and it interferes with the natural functions of girls' and women's bodies.
+Although all forms of FGM/C are associated with increased risk of health complications, the risk is greater with more severe forms of FGM/C.

+The American National Library of Medicine also stated in an article in 2018 that the consequences of FGM/C have both physiological and psychological complications, including short- and long-term complications.
+The method in which the procedure is performed may determine the extent of the short-term complications.
+If the process was completed using unsterile equipment, no antiseptics, and no antibiotics, the victim may have increased risk of complications.
+Primary infections include staphylococcus infections, urinary tract infections, excessive and uncontrollable pain, and hemorrhaging.
+Infections such as human immunodeficiency virus (HIV), Chlamydia trachomatis, Clostridium tetani, and herpes simplex virus (HSV) 2 are significantly more common among women who underwent Type 3 mutilation compared with other categories.

 Etymology

 The word vulva is Latin for "womb".
 It derives from the 1540s in referring to the womb and female sexual organs, from the earlier volvere meaning to turn, roll or revolve, with further derivatives such as used in volvox, and volvulus (twisted bowel).
 The naming of the female (and male) genitals as pudenda membra, meaning parts to be ashamed of, dates from the mid-17th century.
 The naming influenced the general perception of the vulva and this is shown in depicted gynaecological procedures.
 The examiner shown in the Obstetrical examination dated 1822, is adopting the compromise procedure where the woman's genitals cannot be seen.